Key Takeaways

 Practical 60-Second Label Scan: Step-by-Step

-Step 1: Count the trace minerals present and confirm they align with your wellness goals (zinc and selenium for immune support, iodine for thyroid health).
+Step 1: Count the trace minerals present and confirm they align with your wellness goals (zinc and selenium for immune support, iodine for normal thyroid function).
 Step 2: Look for named mineral forms rather than vague listings, "selenium as selenomethionine" beats generic "selenium."
 Step 3: Scan the "Other Ingredients" section to confirm absence of artificial colors, flavors, and unnecessary fillers.
 Step 4: Verify third-party testing statements that confirm independent laboratories evaluate levels of heavy metals and other potential contaminants to ensure they meet established safety standards.

 Frequently Asked Questions